B. J. McLeod Motorsports: Truck No. 0 history

 Matt Tifft made one start with this truck, at Martinsville Speedway in 2014.
 He finished an eighth-place finish, the team's best finish.

+Truck No. 0 results

 Truck No. 35 history

 Tommy Regan made one start in this truck, at Martinsville in 2015.

+Truck No. 35 results

 Truck No. 45 history

 Regan debuted this truck in 2014, making one start with it at Iowa Speedway.
 Tifft made two starts in it later in the season.
 Chris Fontaine ran this number for the Eldora Speedway race in 2015 and also ran in Talladega late in the season.
 McLeod made ten other starts, receiving funding from Tilted Kilt Pub & Eatery.
 Regan also made two starts with the truck at Iowa and Gateway.

+Truck No. 45 results

 Truck No. 78 history

 McLeod ran this truck for two races in 2011, with a best finish of 20th at Nashville its team debut in NASCAR.
 He also made one race with this truck in 2013.
 Tommy Regan returned at Texas (fall) in 2016 but failed to qualify.